-There may be events at your commercial centre, which for various reasons, are deemed to be more high profile and therefore more vulnerable to attack.
+There may be events, which for various reasons, are deemed to be more high profile and therefore more at risk of attack.
 This may involve pre-event publicity of the attendance of a VIP or celebrity, resulting in additional crowd density on the event day and the need for an appropriate security response and increased vigilance.

-In certain cases the local police may appoint a police Gold Commander (Strategic Commander in Scotland) with responsibility for the event; who may in turn, appoint a Police Security Co-ordinator (SECCO) and/or a Police Search Adviser (POLSA).
+In certain cases the local police may appoint a police Gold Commander (Strategic Commander in Scotland) with responsibility for the event; who may in turn, appoint a Police Security Co-ordinator (SECCO) and / or a Police Search Adviser (POLSA).